Course Descriptions

 Biblical Languages

-BIB 261.
+• BIB261.
 New Testament Greek I. 3 hours.
 F.

 An introduction to the fundamentals of New Testament Greek.
 This course focuses on basic vocabulary, elementary grammar, and rudimentary translation.
 After completing both BIB 261 and 262, students should be prepared to read the Johannine portions of the Greek New Testament.

-BIB 262.
+• BIB262.
 New Testament Greek II.
 3 hours.
-Sp.
+SP.

 An introduction to the fundamentals of New Testament Greek.
 This course focuses on basic vocabulary, elementary grammar, and rudimentary translation.
 After completing both BIB 261 and 262, students should be prepared to read the Johannine portions of the Greek New Testament.
 Prerequisite: BIB 261 New Testament Greek I.

-BIB 263.
+• BIB263.
 Elementary Hebrew I. 3 hours.
-F. Odd years.
+F.

 An introduction to the fundamentals of Biblical Hebrew.
 The course focuses on basic vocabulary, elementary grammar, and rudimentary translation.
 Same as BIB 541.

-BIB 264.
+• BIB264.
 Elementary Hebrew II.
 3 hours.
-Sp.
-Even years.
+SP.

 An introduction to the fundamentals of Biblical Hebrew.
 This course focuses on basic vocabulary, elementary grammar, and rudimentary translation.
 After completing both courses (BIB 263 and BIB 264) students should be prepared to read the narrative portions of the Hebrew Bible.
 Same as BIB 542.

-BIB 326.
+• BIB326.
 Bible Text Colloquium.
 1 hour.
-Sp.
+SP.

 This course focuses on reading and reflecting on the English translation of the entire text of Scripture.
 After completing this course, students will have read the whole Bible and produced a 13-week study which surveys the text of Scripture in a comprehensive fashion.

-BIB 361.
+• BIB361.
 New Testament Greek Readings.
 3 hours.
 F.

 An emphasis on translating selected Greek New Testament passages.
 Attention is given to intermediate Greek grammar, vocabulary building, using the textual apparatus, and application of grammatical principles for interpretation.
 Prerequisites: BIB 261 and 262 New Testament Greek I and II.

-BIB 362.
+• BIB362.
 New Testament Greek Exegesis.
 3 hours.
-Sp.
+SP.

 An emphasis on the translation and exegesis of the Greek New Testament.
 Attention is given to translation, advanced grammatical features, development of an exegetical method, and detailed exegesis of selected New Testament passages.
 Prerequisites: BIB 261 New Testament Greek I, BIB262 New Testament Greek II, and BIB361 New Testament Greek Readings.